tefra/xsdata/docs/codegen.rst

 package
 -------

-The package option defines where the target module(s) will be created inside the current working directory.
+The package option specifies where the target module(s) will be created inside the current working directory.

-If the main xsd has any parent include or import you should adjust the target package.

 .. admonition:: Note
     :class: hint